-АСТ SAT AP EXAMS Scores released Within 2 weeks Within 4-5 weeks Early July (within 2 months) Score reports included 4 4 1 Cancel scores By Thursday after the test By Wednesday after the test By mid-June Calculators No Algebra functions, TI-89 not permitted Algebra functions OK, TI-89 permitted For all math and some science tests Sunday testing for religious reasons Available Available n/a
+ACT SAT AP EXAMS Scores released Within 2 weeks Within 2 weeks Early July (within 2 months) Score reports included 4 4 1 Cancel scores By Thursday after the test By Wednesday after the test By mid-June Calculators No Algebra functions, TI-89 not permitted Algebra functions OK, TI-89 Permitted.
+The digital SAT testing app comes with a built-in graphing calculator.
+Students may bring their own if they prefer.
+Permitted for all math and science tests Sunday testing for religious reasons Available Available n/a